mapzen/styleguide/src/site/guides/product-names.md

 When using another organization's products or trademarks, always defer to their guidelines with spelling and capitalization.
 Do not make it sound like a product that is not from Mapzen is ours.

 - OpenStreetMap: the O, S, and M are always capitalized and there is no space between the words.
 Note also that is singular and there is no s at the end.
+- GitHub, the 'H' is always capitalized.
+When referring to the version control software powering GitHub, it is git (with no capitalization).
 - iOS, iPhone
 - JavaScript